Newman and Wake’s 3rd down plays beat BC 27-24

-BOSTON — Jamie Newman threw for two touchdowns and Wake Forest relied on its impressive third-down conversions Saturday to beat Boston College 27-24.
+Jamie Newman threw for two touchdowns and Wake Forest relied on its extremely efficient third-down conversions Saturday to beat the Eagles 27-24.

 Newman completed 21 of 33 passes for 243 yards but was picked off once.
-Cade Carney added a TD run for Wake Forest (5-0, 2-0 Atlantic Coast Conference), which went 17 of 24 on third-down attempts.
+He also ran for 102 yards, and Cade Carney added a TD run for Wake Forest (5-0, 2-0 Atlantic Coast Conference), which went 17 of 24 on third-down attempts.

-Anthony Brown was 20 of 28 for 240 with two TDs and two interceptions.
-Running back David Bailey threw for a TD and caught one, and AJ Dillon carried 23 times for 159 yards for the Eagles (3-2, 1-1).
+Anthony Brown was 21 of 29 for 268 yards with two TDs and two interceptions.
+Running back David Bailey threw for a TD and caught one, and AJ Dillon carried 23 times for 159 yards for BC (3-2, 1-1).

+“Every week with our football team we come up with a big three for each side of the ball,” Clawson said.
+“On offense this week, one of the big three was third-down conversions — that we have to stay on the field against this group.”

 Clinging to a three-point lead early in the fourth quarter, Newman lofted a 27-yard TD to Scotty Washington, who made a leaping grab over Jason Maitre to make it 27-17.

+“We told our guys earlier in the week this is going to a be a four-quarter, one-score game,” Clawson said.

-BC then sliced it to 27-24 when running back David Bailey hit tight end Chris Garrison with a 16-yard scoring toss with just under seven minutes left.
+BC then sliced it to 27-24 when Bailey hit tight end Chris Garrison with a 16-yard scoring toss with just under seven minutes left.

+“We had some self-inflicted wounds and some penalties that didn’t need to happen,” Brown said.
+“Other than that, I really don’t know what to say.”

 But the Demon Deacons converted a couple more third downs before punting the ball back in the closing seconds.